 The General Liability portfolio is the largest portfolio in respect of claims reserves and premium volumes.
-It contains the long tailed Casualty and Financial lines of business.
-In comparison to 2019, the combined ratio has deteriorated in 2020 due to an increase in the claims loss ratio.
-This is driven by prior year claims development in the Directors & Officers and Professional Indemnity lines of business.
-In addition, there is also an unfavourable premium mix impact of writing less Cyber and Mergers & Acquisition business than was budgeted.
+It contains the long-tailed Casualty and Financial lines of business.
+In comparison to 2020, the combined ratio has reduced in 2021 due to a reduction in the claims loss ratio.
+This is driven by the 2020 adverse prior year claims development recognised in the Directors & Officers and Professional Indemnity lines of business.